PaulSquires/WinFBE/README.md

 - Incremental compiling of code defined as a "module".
 - Easy including of Windows Resource files simply by specifying which source code file is the resource.
 - Seemless integration of the FreeBasic Compiler (both 32 bit and 64 bit).
+- Codetip popups and auto completion.

 Requirements:
 - Windows Vista or later operating system.
+Windows XP is not supported because many newer API's are used in the source code.
 - FreeBASIC Compiler http://www.freebasic.net/

 Resources: